MarkDing/pycp210x/README.md

     );
 ```

-The parameter QUAD_PORT_CONFIG is structure which defined in CP210xManufaturingDLL.h.
+The parameter QUAD_PORT_CONFIG is a structure which defined in CP210xManufaturingDLL.h.
-In Python, Structures and unions must derive from the Structure and Union base classes which are defined in the ctypes module.
+In Python, structures and unions must derive from the Structure and Union base classes which are defined in the ctypes module.
-Here are the definition in python.
+Here are the definitions in Python.

 ```python
 class QUAD_PORT_STATE(Structure):